doej1367/PiPresentationTimer/README.md

 # PiPresentationTimer
 A small circle that slowly fills red in a set timeframe to have a better overview over the time left in a presentation.

-It sits on the upper left side of the screen, partially transparent.
+It sits on the upper right side of the screen, partially transparent.

 The controlls are easy:
 + Left-Click: timer reset